anil-bomma/android-library-app/README.md

 </p>
 <p align="center">
   <img  src="https://raw.githubusercontent.com/Rethima-Reddy/sample/master/Images/new_BorrowedBooksList.png" width="230" height="400"/>
-  <br>Fig: 26
+  <br>Fig: 24
 </p>

-<h3> Other than the above mentioned functionality for general student users and Department admin/Librarian, the following are the screen that can be accessed by the user with role as <b>Admin</b></h3>
+<h3> Other than the above mentioned functionality for general student users and Librarian, the following are the screen that can be accessed by the user with role as <b>Admin</b></h3>

 <h3>Navigation bar for a Admin:</h3>
 <p>